- Holidays and Celebrations

 There are many different reasons why Christmas is so special and why I love Christmas.
 This holiday is the most unique of it's kind and is highly popular for adults as well as children.
 Out of all of the reasons why I love Christmas, I chose to make a list consisting of only of the top 10 reasons as my way of getting into the Christmas spirit and to prepare for this Christmas holiday.
 Christmas only happens one time per year, so each year should be a special holiday and a time to make special memories.

-1. Christmas Has Real Meaning.
+1. Christmas Has Real, Deep History.